 A deduction for casualty or theft loss was first authorized for the federal income tax in 1913 and for the state tax in 1933.
 The \$100 floor on the deduction was added in 1964, and in 1982 the deduction was restricted to losses exceeding 10% of adjusted gross income.
 The requirement for filing a timely insurance claim was added in 1986.

-An estimated 1,400 Minnesota taxpayers benefit from this provision in tax year 2003.
+An estimated 1,800 returns benefit from this provision in tax year 2007.